AinaZ4wani/CPT113-Hackathon-2_Game/README.md

 A repository for CPT113 hackathon 2 which is to create a text-based game of any genre.
 # Chain It Long!
 ## Game Description
-Chain It Long! is a multiplayer game where it starts off with one player that needs to come up with a word from a random letter (existing in the English dictionary).
+Chain It Long! is a 3 player game where it starts off with one player that needs to come up with a word from a random letter (existing in the English dictionary).

 Then, the next player will have to create another word from the last letter of the previous player.